-In this post we’re going to give you a few tips that will help to improve your user experience, thus turning more traffic into new customers or subscribers.
+In this post we’re going to give you a few tips that will Make Your Website More User Friendly, thus turning more traffic into new customers or subscribers.

 1. Ensure Your Content Is Easy To Read